galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 - `len_min`, `len_max`, `len_N50`, `len_mean`, `len_median`: the distribution of contig sizes
 - `num_bp_not_N`: the number of bases that are not N, it should be as close as possible to the total number of bases (`num_bp`)

 These statistics are useful to detect obvious problems in the genome assembly, but it gives no information about the quality of the sequence content.
-We want to know if the genome sequence contains all the genes we expect to find in the considered species, and if their sequence are correct.
+We want to evaluate if the genome sequence contains all the genes we expect to find in the considered species, and if their sequence are correct.

 [BUSCO](http://busco.ezlab.org/) (Benchmarking Universal Single-Copy Orthologs) is a tool allowing to answer this question: by comparing genomes from various more or less related species, the authors determined sets of ortholog genes that are present in single copy in (almost) all the species of a clade (Bacteria, Fungi, Plants, Insects, Mammalians, ...).
 Most of these genes are essential for the organism to live, and are expected to be found in any newly sequenced genome from the corresponding clade.
 Using this data, BUSCO is able to evaluate the proportion of these essential genes (also named BUSCOs) found in a genome sequence or a set of (predicted) transcript or protein sequences.
 This is a good evluation of the "completeness" of the genome or annotation.